Our country boasts an extraordinary cultural and natural heritage, which presents us to the rest of the world as a superpower of beauty and culture.

 UNESCO and UNITWIN Chairs

 The UNITWIN/UNESCO Chairs Programme was launched in 1992 to promote international collaboration between universities all over the world; through the network, universities can share human and material resources to tackle the most urgent challenges together and to contribute to the development of society.
 By providing experts and intermediaries between the academic world and civil society, the Chairs Network helps to inform policy-makers, develops educational initiatives and innovative research projects, enriches existing university programmes and is committed to promoting and protecting cultural diversity.
 A UNESCO Chair is established for a four-year period through an agreement signed by the UNESCO Director General and the Rector of the university or research institute.
 Universities and research institutes based in different countries can also network (between 3 and 10 at a time) and establish a partnership with UNESCO through the UNITWIN Cooperation Programme.
 Both the Chairs and the UNITWIN Cooperation Programmes are activated within UNESCO’s scope of responsibility: education, natural and social sciences, culture and communication.
-There are currently 830 Chairs and UNITWIN Programmes in 110 countries.
-In Italy, there are 32 UNESCO Chairs, relating to the following sectors: biotechnology, human rights, human development, the culture of peace, international cooperation, sustainable development, bioethics, the inclusion of migrants, environmental risk prevention and management, health, education, intangible cultural heritage, landscape, cultural heritage and territorial governance.
+There are currently 850 Chairs and UNITWIN Programmes in 117 countries.
+In Italy, there are 36 UNESCO Chairs, relating to the following sectors: biotechnology, human rights, human development, the culture of peace, international cooperation, sustainable development, bioethics, the inclusion of migrants, natural resources, environmental risk prevention and management, health, education, intangible cultural heritage, landscape, cultural heritage and territorial governance, urban planning and health.

 UNESCO Associated Schools